gabchouraqui/portfolio.io/SQL/README.md

 ## Let's Connect

 SQL is the backbone of modern data-driven applications, and I'm passionate about harnessing its potential for solving real-world challenges.
-If you're intrigued by these projects I'd love to hear from you!
+If you're intrigued by these projects, I'd love to hear from you!

 Feel free to reach out via [email](mailto:gabchouraqui@gmail.com) or connect with me on [LinkedIn](https://www.linkedin.com/in/gabrielchouraqui).
-Let's unlock the power of SQL together!